teambit/bit/README.md

 - [Contributing](#contributing)
 - [Docs](https://docs.bitsrc.io)

-## Use Cases

-### Multiple Javascript repositories (multi-repo)

-Sharing code and managing changes across multiple repositories can become very hard very quickly.
-Bit solves this issue by helping you share more code, and easily manage changes across multiple repositories.

-Bit lets you share components and modules directly from any repository’s source code without changing it or having to maintain additional repositories and libraries.

-Shared components and modules can also be installed with the Yarn / NPM client from the [bisrc registry](https://bitsrc.io) - and updated by changing your original source code and re-sharing it.

-Shared code can also be managed and changed across multiple repositories with updates leveraging Git’s compare and merge utilities, by using Bit to import shared components and syncing them in different project (still under development).

-### A multi-package repository (mono-repo)

-When managing multiple packages in a single repository (with tools like [Lerna](https://github.com/lerna/lerna)), many of these packages still share smaller components and modules.
-While these smaller components shouldn’t be packages of their own, we often can’t or don’t want to put them in one package and use them in others (separation of concerns).

-Bit helps you share these components between different teams working with different mono-repos and between different packages within the same repository, without having to copy-paste code.
-It also provides better discoverability and control over all these smaller ingredients.

 ## How It Works

-### Fatser, simplified code sharing
+### Super-fast sharing of components and modules

 Bit helps you isolate and share source code components (subsets of files) from any Javascript repository and use them as managed modules in other repositories without having to change the original repository's source code or maintain any additional repositories.

+You can tell Bit which components you would like to share, and then lock their versions and dependencies (Bit applies an automatic dependency definition to speed sharing) to share them into a remote source of truth that allows you to easily sync them between different projects.

-This workflow provides the speed and efficiency of copy-pasting, while still keeping it managed.
+This workflow provides the speed and efficiency of copy-pasting, while still keeping everything tracked and managed.

-### Managing changes across repos / packages

-Bit helps to track and manage changes to shared code in any number of repositories.
-You can use NPM / Yarn to install shared modules and components in different repositories, keep track, and easily update changes in all of them together without working hard or being handicapped by ownership.
-You can also use Bit to import and source shared components in multiple repositories, develop them, and merge changes by extending Git’s compare and merge utilities (still in development).
+### Simplified cross-repo updates

+Bit helps you easily track and manage changes to shared code in any number of repositories, using a remote source of truth called a Scope.

+You can use Bit to import the components you share into other projects, and simultaneously develop them from different repositories.
+Changes can be shared back to the Scope from any repository (creating a new version), to update them in other repositories if needed.

+If you share your components to the open [bitsrc registry](https://bitsrc.io), you can also install components using NPM or Yarn.
+Changes can still be applied to the shared source-code and shared back out to the Scope, enabling updates across the the consuming repositories.

 ### Discoverability and control

-Bit helps you create a single source of truth for the building blocks shared throughout your projects and packages.
-You can easily discover your team’s technological assets, choose the ones you need and eliminate duplications.
-With Bit, you can also easily learn which components are used by who and where, to safely make multiple changes in multiple projects / packages.
+Bit helps you create a single source where you can organize and discover the building blocks shared throughout your projects and packages.
+You can learn which pieces of source code already exist (sometimes more than once), organize different versions for different teams and search for components throughout your entire database.

+You can also easily learn which components are used by who and where, to safely make multiple changes in multiple repositories with absolute control over your dependency graph.

 ### Extending Bit